 Kirsty Squires stated that they are using a portable X-ray machine to take radiographs to estimate the age of individuals based on their dental eruption and development and fusion of the bones.
 They will also be looking for signs of disease.

 The researchers will use the radiographs, which are 574 in total, or 14 per mummy, to fill in a biological profile of the children and work out whether mummification was only performed on those of a certain age or sex.
+Dentists and dental experts also analysed their teeth to understand their history.

 The radiographs will also be used to detect the presence of developmental defects, stress indicators, and pathological lesions, which aims to gain insight into the health and lifestyle of children in life.